 The Bontrager Solstice earns our pick for the best value option on a tight budget.
 It's everything you'd want in an affordable budget bike shoe.
 It hits the entry-level cost point.
 The upper comfort and form-fit are honestly pretty good for its market tier.
 So far as Velcro strap closures go, it's one of the better ones, particularly with the somewhat pliable upper.
 It's a simple shoe meant to get you in the saddle without much fuss.

-You're not going to be pushing the limits in the Solstice.
-It's not a high-performance road shoe, so you're going to see some flex in the nylon composite sole when you're climbing.
-It's going to be a little warm and might not tighten down as finely as the premium shoes.
-That said, you'll be happy enough if you're new to the sport and just looking to tip-toe in without dropping tons of cash upfront.
+The Solstice isn't a shoe built to push the limits.
+It's not a high-performance road shoe, so you'll see some flex in the nylon composite sole when you're climbing.
+It will be a little warm and might not tighten down as finely as the premium shoes.
+That said, we think new cyclists will be pleased, especially those looking to tip-toe into the sport without dropping a lot of cash upfront.
 If you want a quick Peloton or spin shoe to get you through your 45-minute or hour sessions, this will be just what you're after.

 Weight: 18.8 oz | Upper material: Synthetic leather